Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

 and

 as well as

 and finally

-When we substitute the inhomogeneous displacement field \eqref{trigonal-linear-inhomogeneous} into the above universality PDEs, we find that they are satisfied provided that $a_{123}=0$\,.
+Substituting the inhomogeneous displacement field \eqref{trigonal-linear-inhomogeneous} into the above universality PDEs, we find that they are satisfied provided that $a_{123}=0$\,.
 We therefore arrive at the following result: \begin{prop} The universal displacements in trigonal $\mathbb{Z}_3$ class linear strain-gradient elastic solids are the superposition of homogeneous displacement fields and the inhomogeneous displacement field \eqref{trigonal-linear-inhomogeneous} with $a_{123}=0$. \end{prop}